Dublin

 Transfers

-Transfers under the Dublin III Regulation are carried out by the Asylum Service, with the assistance of EUAA personnel.
+Based on GCR’s experience, transfers under the Dublin III Regulation are carried out by the Asylum Service, with the assistance of EUAA personnel.
 The Transfer Department of the Dublin Unit follows the transfer procedure.
-Under this scope, the department coordinates with the responsible travel agency for the tickets to be booked and sent to the applicants or/ and their solicitors in due time.
+The department coordinates with the responsible travel agency for the tickets to be booked and sent to the applicants and/or their legal representative in due time.
 Before the transfer takes place, the Dublin Unit submits medical documents to the airline company, as well as the requested Member State.
 On the day of transfer, an employee from the Department of Foreign Affairs meets the applicants at the airport in order to provide them with a laissez-passer, help them with the check-in and boarding.
 The above-mentioned information regarding the transfer is forwarded to the asylum seekers by the Greek Dublin Unit, along with the tickets.
 Travel costs are covered by the Asylum Service.

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Total